 Not sure what to build?
 Focus on solving for your existing customers first.
 If your app is a small business SaaS app, chances are that many of your existing customers use QuickBooks Online as well.
 They probably also have a need to move some data between your app and QuickBooks Online, and they are currently jumping through unnecessary hoops to accomplish this.
 An easy place to start is to physically watch one of your customers.
 When you see them open your app and QBO side-by-side on the screen so that they can type things from one into the other, that is the data that you need to integrate via the QuickBooks Online Accounting API endpoints or the Reports API within the Accounting API Reference.

 Your customers click on this button to grant your app access to their QuickBooks Online data.
 This button launches the QuickBooks OAuth connection process.
 It is similar to a Connect to Facebook or Connect to Twitter button you may have seen in other web-based SaaS apps.
-(Read more: OAuth for Intuit Demystified by Peter Vogel and QuickBooks API Integation 2: The Horrors of OAuth by Sam Shaaban.)
+(Read more: OAuth 2.0/OpenID Connect now available for New Developers by Vishal Aggarwal and watch: Intuit Developer Friday Morning Hangout – Topic QuickBooks OAuth 2.0)

 Once successfully connected, your app is ready to start moving data to and from QuickBooks Online via the RESTful API calls.